Parallel Peeling Algorithms: Below the Threshold

-The neighborhood of $v$ can be accurately modeled as a branching process, with a random number of edges adjacent to this vertex, and similarly a random number of edges adjacent to each of those vertices, and so on.
+The neighborhood of a node $v$ in a random $r$-uniform hypergraph can be accurately modeled as a branching process, with a random number of edges adjacent to this vertex, and similarly a random number of edges adjacent to each of those vertices, and so on.
 For intuition, we assume this branching process yields a tree, and further that the number of adjacent edges is distributed according to a discrete Poisson distribution with mean $rc$.
 These assumptions are sufficiently accurate for our analysis, as we later prove.
-(See e.g. \cite{DGMMPR,Molloy} for similar arguments.)
+(This approach is standard; see e.g. \cite{DGMMPR,Molloy} for similar arguments.)

 The intuition for the main result comes from considering the (tree) neighborhood of $v$, and applying the following algorithm: for $1 \leq i \leq t-1$, in round $i$, look at all the vertices at distance $t-i$ and delete a vertex if it has fewer than $k-1$ child edges.
 Finally, in round $t$, $v$ is deleted if it has degree less than $k$.
-Vertex $v$ survives after $t$ rounds of parallel peeling if and only if it survives after $t$ rounds of this algorithm.
+Vertex $v$ survives after $t$ rounds of peeling if and only if it survives after $t$ rounds of this algorithm.

 In what follows, we denote the probability that $v$ survives after $t$ rounds in this model by $\lambda_t$, and the probability a vertex $u$ at distance $t-i$ from $v$ survives $i$ rounds by $\rho_i$.